luxonis/depthai-hardware/BK1096_OAK-1_Modular/README.md

 # Getting started
 The BK1096_R0M0E0 is designed to be powered from the USB Type-C connector.
 With the BW0249 camera and the DepthAI BW2099 SoM running inference, power consumption is typically about 3W (0.6A @ 5V).

-The reset button resets the Luxonis DepthAI OAK-SOM SoM only.
+The reset button resets the Luxonis DepthAI OAK-SOM only.

 The OUT1 and OUT2 LEDs indicate USB Type-C current mode.
 See datasheet for TUSB321RWBR Port Control device for more details.